Anthony Cirelli Game Preview: Lightning vs. Stars

 Cirelli Season Stats Insights

+- In 24 games this season, Cirelli has a plus-minus of -9, while averaging 17:08 on the ice per game.

-- Cirelli has a goal in three games this year through 23 games played, but has not had multiple goals in any of those games.
+- Cirelli has a goal in three of 24 contests this season, but no multi-goal games so far.

-- Cirelli has registered a point in a game eight times this year out of 23 games played, including multiple points on one occasion.
+- Cirelli has recorded a point in a game eight times this year out of 24 games played, including multiple points on one occasion.

-- Cirelli has an assist in six of 23 games this season, but has not recorded two or more in a game so far.
+- In six of 24 games this year, Cirelli has had an assist, but no games with multiple assists.

-- The implied probability that Cirelli hits the over on his points prop total is 45.5%, based on the odds.
+- The implied probability that Cirelli goes over his points prop total is 45.5%, based on the odds.

-- There is an implied probability of 31.2% of Cirelli going over his assist prop bet, considering the moneyline odds.
+- Cirelli has an implied probability of 33.3% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.